eclipse/imagen/docs/guide/programming-environ/index.md

 hints parameter.
 If the same key exists in both places, the value from the hints parameter will be used.

-Many of the JAI operations have default values for some of the parameters.
+Many of the operations have default values for some of the parameters.
 If you wish to use any of the default values in an operation, you do not have to specify that particular parameter in the `ParameterBlock`.
 The default value is automatically used in the